 If you read a lot of articles on theology or if you belong to online theology groups, you’ve surely seen the words “heresy” and “heretics” tossed around, and aimed at fellow believers in Christ.
-Use of those terms creates a desired effect.
+Use of those terms create a desired effect.
 It creates the idea that the accuser knows what they’re talking about, and that what they teach must be the truth.
 In other words, it’s used as a means to bolster one’s viewpoint over another.
 It’s a method used to create doubt about what’s being taught by someone else, in order to create confidence by what the other teaches.
 Don’t fall for it.

 Within Christianity, differing doctrinal positions don’t normally mean that someone is teaching heresy.
 It’s simply a matter of interpretation.
 True heresy only relates to teaching that is contrary to the foundational teachings of the Christian faith, and taught by those who deny those teachings.
 In other words, they are false teachers who are not part of the community of true followers of Christ—although many may claim to be Christians.
 However, that does not mean that there aren’t true Christians who teach heresy.
 That’s because of a very basic understanding of the Scriptures, perhaps young in the faith.
 But generally speaking, heresy is normally applied to those who are not true believers.